lpcalisi/cloudsec-workshop-iac/terraform/docs/resources.md

      }
      ```

-You can view resource example and relations beetween it in <a href="https://github.com/lpcalisi/cloudsec-workshop-iac/tree/master/terraform/2_instance_with_sg">demo 2</a>
+You can see resource examples and relations among them in <a href="https://github.com/lpcalisi/cloudsec-workshop-iac/tree/master/terraform/2_instance_with_sg">demo 2</a>

-### Other usefull operations with resources
+### Other useful operations with resources
 * terraform [plan, apply, destroy] for a specific resource
 ```console
 foo$bar:~$ terraform plan -target=aws_s3_bucket.example
 ```

 * terraform taint address

-Mark resource as tainted means that it will be destroyed and created again at the next apply.
+To mark resources as tainted means that they will be destroyed and created again at the next apply.
 ```console
 foo$bar:~$ terraform taint aws_security_group.test-ssh-connection
 Resource instance aws_security_group.test-ssh-connection has been marked as tainted.